MalCVE: Malware Detection and CVE Association Using Large Language Models

-Li et al. \cite{PE-Ransomware-Image-Detection} developed a novel ransomware detection methodology utilizing open-source LLMs and image analysis of portable executable (PE) files.
+Li et al. \cite{PE-Ransomware-Image-Detection} developed a novel ransomware-detection methodology that uses open-source LLMs and image analysis of portable executable (PE) files.
 Their research focused on four types of ransomware and four types of benignware.
-The results demonstrate the capability of LLMs to distinguish malware from benignware, with false positive and false negative rates below 7\% across the four types analyzed.
-Although the results of this research are promising, the study consists of only 221 files across the eight file types.
+The results demonstrate the capability of LLMs to distinguish malware from benignware, with false-positive and false-negative rates below 7\% across the four types analyzed.
+Although the results of this research are promising, the study comprises only 221 files across eight file types.
 The dataset is small and imbalanced, which could skew the results. \citet{walton2025exploringlargelanguagemodels} used OpenAI's GPT-4o-mini model to generate summaries for code at the function, class, and package levels for Android APK malware.
 Using these summaries, the model attempts to determine whether the Android APKs are malicious or benign.
 Using prompt engineering alone, their research achieved \textbf{77\%} classification accuracy.
 However, the dataset consists of only 200 files.
 Additionally, the research does not address code obfuscation techniques \cite{code-obs}.
-Code obfuscation is the process of transforming code into a functionally equivalent but difficult-to-understand version, which is a common approach for attackers to confuse malware detectors and can result in malicious files being classified as benign.
+Code obfuscation is the process of transforming code into a functionally equivalent but difficult-to-understand form, a common approach for attackers to confuse malware detectors and cause malicious files to be classified as benign.